MirrorIP/msf-persistence-service/README.md

 To update an existing installation follow steps 1) - 3) of the installation.
 Stored data will remain unaffected.

 ## Usage
+The service can be configured using the Openfire administration console: "MIRROR Spaces" > "Settings" > "Persistence Settings"
 API specifications and examples can be found in the `doc` directory.

 ## License
 The MIRROR Spaces Service is released under the [Apache License 2.0][5].

 ## Changelog

+v0.3.0 -- April 2, 2014

+* [NEW] Added an option to authorize the publisher of a data object to delete it as well.
+Requires the publisher to be stored in the data object.

 v0.2.1 -- January 9, 2014